-Both species are federally protected and garner significant cultural and conservation value (Environment Protection and Biodiversity Conservation Act, 1975 & 1999).
-Both are also listed as ‘Least Concern’ by the IUCN Redlist (IUCN 2020).
-However, the recovery and protection of many Australian seal species continues to conflict with many communities and fisheries (Shaughnessy et al., 2003; Goldsworthy & Page, 2007; Cummings et al., 2019) due to their potential predation impacts to prey species.
-While it is realistic to expect high levels of predation to affect prey population size or behaviour (Visser et al., 2008), conflict between long-nosed fur seals and little penguins has not been reliably quantified..
-Yet, the perception of this conflict has ledd to persistent and vocal calls to cull the long-nosed fur seal population in South Australia (Goldsworthy et al. 2019).
-In the absence of quantitative information on interactions – the frequency and magnitude of impacts by long-nosed fur seals on little penguins are largely unknown.
+Both species are federally protected and garner significant cultural and conservation value (Environment Protection and Biodiversity Conservation Act, 1975 & 1999), albeit listed as ‘Least Concern’ by the IUCN Redlist (IUCN 2020).
+The recovery of Australian seal species continues to conflict with some communities and fisheries (Shaughnessy et al., 2003; Goldsworthy & Page, 2007; Cummings et al., 2019) due to their potential predation impacts to prey species.
+While it is realistic to expect high levels of predation to affect prey population size or behaviour (Visser et al., 2008), persistent campaigning to cull the long-nosed fur seal population in South Australia are growing despite an absence of quantitative information (Goldsworthy et al. 2019).

-WeWe combine two ecological surveillance techniques – morphometric (hard-part) and DNA metabarcoding (genetic) assays of long-nosed fur seal scats – to assess predation incidence and potential impact on little penguin and seabirds across southeastern Australia.
-FirstFirst, we aimed to compare seabird and little penguin detection rates using hard-part and genetic analyses.
-Secondly, we investigate the diversity and relative importance of seabirds consumed by long-nosed fur seals from two geographic regions: near the center of the long-nosed fur seals’ geographic range in western Bass Strait; and at the species’ north-eastern range edge in eastern Bass Strait and along the Tasman Sea.
-Ultimately,Ultimatelywe provide a minimum estimate of penguin abundance consumed by long-nosed fur seals by analyzing mitochondrial haplotype diversity among little penguin DNA obtained.
+To assess predation incidence and potential impact on little penguin and seabirds across southeastern Australia, we apply two surveillance techniques – morphometric (hard-part) and DNA metabarcoding (genetic) assays – to long-nosed fur seal scats.
+Due to known biological and methodological differences in dietary information (Casper et al., 2007; Tollit et al., 2009), and differences in the quantities of DNA obtained from hard-parts compared to soft tissues (McDonald & Griffith, 2011), we consider these techniques complementary.
+Specifically, (i) we compare overall seabird and little penguin detection rates across groups of samples, rather than sample-by-sample; (ii) we investigate the diversity and relative importance of seabirds consumed by long-nosed fur seals; and (iii) we explore a minimum estimate of penguin abundance consumed by analyzing mitochondrial haplotype diversity among little penguin DNA obtained.

 Methods

-Collections of long-nosed fur seal scats across southeastern Australia
+Sample collection

-Individual predator scat samples (n = 99) were collected across multiple time points from four long-nosed fur seal breeding colonies in southeastern Australia (Fig. 1, 2a & 2b).
-Long-nosed fur seals have only recently begun breeding in Bass Strait and NSW.
-Pup abundances are illustrated as a proxy for relative seal population (Fig. 1; Appendix S1.1).
-Most samples were collected from the two larger colonies, Barunguba and Cape Bridgewater, in spring (September) 2016 and summer (January) 2017, with additional samples taken in spring 2015 and summer 2016 at Cape Bridgewater (Fig. 1).
-Samples from Gabo Island were collected from one season, summer 2017 (Fig. 1).
-Additionally, one sample was opportunistically collected from Deen Maar Island and included in assays (Fig. 1).
-Sample sizes used resulted from balancing adequate replication per site with availability of fresh samples and the costs of genetic analyses.
+Individual predator scat samples (n = 99) were collected across multiple time points from four long-nosed fur seal breeding colonies in Bass Strait and NSW, southeastern Australia (Fig. 1 & 2).
+Pup abundances are illustrated as a conventional proxy for relative seal population (Fig. 1; Appendix S1.1).
+Most samples were collected from the two larger colonies, Barunguba and Cape Bridgewater, in spring (September) 2016 and summer (January) 2017, with additional samples included from spring 2015 and summer 2016 at Cape Bridgewater.
+Samples from Gabo Island were collected from summer 2017.
+One sample was opportunistically collected from Deen Maar Island and included in assays.
+Sample sizes resulted from balancing adequate replication per site with availability of fresh samples.

-Whole and fresh (soft and moist and therefore < 48 hr old) faecal samples were collected to minimise bias from differential degradation of DNA or partial loss of scat material, and placed in an air-tight, zip-lock bag.
-Whole scats were used for hard-part analyses of morphological prey remains.
-Subsamples (2 mL) were taken from whole scats directly at the point of collection in the field for DNA-based analyses of prey remains, by homogenising whole scats with individual disposable spatulas and storing in 2 mL in Eppendorf tubes.
+Whole and fresh (< 48 hr old) scats were sampled to minimise bias from differential DNA degradation or partial loss of material.
+Whole scats were thoroughly mixed with individual disposable spatulas at point of collection and a 2 mL subsample was taken from each field-homogenized scat for DNA-based analyses of prey remains.
+The remaining whole scats were collected for analyses of morphological prey remains, using individual, zip-lock bags.
 Samples were stored within hours of collection between -10˚ and -20˚C in portable freezers (WAECO) for up to 7 d in the field and transferred to -20˚C freezer facilities.

-Morphological identification of seabird remains in long-nosed fur seal scats
+Identification of seabird morphological and genetic remains